twallema/pySODM/docs/models.md

 # Models

-Standard usage of pySODM involves building an ODE or SDE model.
+Standard usage of pySODM involves building an ODE or stochastic jump process model.
 For practical examples of initializing models, we refer to the [tutorials](quickstart.md).

 ## base.py